ttpham6/primeServer/README.md

 Repository for API to calculate primes

 # Configure and Deploy
-<p> These directions outline deploying the code and image using minikube and kubectl.
+<p> These directions outline deploying the code and image using minikube and kubectl
 </p>